schoeberl/risc-v-lab/README.md

 ## TODO and Notes

  * Talk about testing: self testes and cosimulation
-* Get some testing infrastructure in place
  * Competiton: smallest and fastest implementation
  * Explore myself different pipeline organizations

 ## Testing

 - Two collections of test programs are provided
   - `tests/simple` contains some basic test cases for all RV32I instructions
+    - The ones from the CAE course
   - `tests/riscv-tests` contains thorough tests for all RV32I instructions from the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) repository
   - The test programs exit via the `ecall` instruction
   - All tests come with a `.res` file containing a dump of the register file after the program has finished